-Note: Once Setup mode has been invoked in HyperTerminal, the process of exiting Setup mode involves pressing the Escape (Esc) key several times, allowing the transceiver to connect to the network.
-Otherwise, cycling the power is the alternative way to exit Setup mode.
+- Note: Once Setup mode has been invoked in HyperTerminal, the process of exiting Setup mode involves pressing the Escape (Esc) key several times, allowing the transceiver to connect to the network.
+Otherwise, cycling the power is the alternative way to exit Setup mode. - Note: Do not "hot plug" radios to cycle power as this may cause damage to the circuitry and render the radio unusable.